 YUNGIB NI REUBEN

-After duyan, you’ll explore the cave discovered by one of the park rangers of Masungi and you guess it right, the ranger’s name is Reuben.
+After duyan, you’ll explore the cave discovered by one of the park rangers of Masungi Georeserve and you guess it right, the ranger’s name is Reuben.
 It is dark inside so bring out your phones for some light source.
 In the middle of the cave is a water fountain that catches the rain.
 The temperature inside is cool and you can go wash your face with the cold water in the fountain.
-Fresh!
+It’s so fresh!

 ON THE TOP OF TATAY